-During the global pandemic of 2020, for instance, the number of new investors opening non-retirement accounts to trade surged by 38% according to a FINRA study.
+During the global pandemic, for instance, the number of new investors opening non-retirement accounts to trade surged by 38% according to a FINRA study.
 Many of these new investors included adults under age 45 who were seeking tech-based solutions for building a portfolio.

 Webull is one such platform.
 Webull offers online stock trading with $0 commission fees.
 You can also invest in exchange-traded funds (ETFs), options, and other securities here.

 This investing app could appeal to beginning investors and experienced traders alike.
 If you’re looking for the best place to invest your money, this Webull review offers an inside look at how it works.

 Webull is an investing app and online trading platform.
 It’s not a robo-advisor per se, as trading activity is self-directed rather than determined by an algorithm.